kim1ne/kim1ne-kafka/README.md

 #### Kafka Worker

-This is wrap of library [RdKafka](https://arnaud.le-blanc.net/php-rdkafka-doc/phpdoc/index.html).
-The library used libraries of [ReactPHP](https://reactphp.org/) for async.
+This is wrap of the library [RdKafka](https://arnaud.le-blanc.net/php-rdkafka-doc/phpdoc/index.html).
+The library uses libraries of [ReactPHP](https://reactphp.org/) for async.
-Not locks stream.
+Stream doesn't locks.
 ```php
 use Kim1ne\KafkaKit\InputMessage;
 use Kim1ne\KafkaKit\Kafka\KafkaConsumer;